KellenJay/App-vs-Website-Optimization/README.md

 This project was developed for *StyleSync*, a fictional online fashion retailer offering personalized in-store styling followed by online purchasing through a mobile app or desktop website.
 The business goal was to determine which platform—**mobile or web**—should be prioritized for user experience (UX) improvements in order to maximize customer lifetime value (CLV) and drive revenue.

+This end-to-end case study centers on **Maya**, a fictional persona representing a real-world shopper who begins her journey with a 30 minute in-store style consultation and completes her purchase online via app or website.
+While it’s common for e-commerce platforms to include product carousels during checkout to increase cart size, this project explores a more nuanced use case: customers like Maya, who have already received personalized recommendations from a stylist.

+For these high-intent users, reducing cognitive load and streamlining checkout proved more effective.
+Through predictive modeling, behavioral segmentation, and A/B testing, we simulate a real-world data product workflow to guide context-aware digital design and investment decisions in retail.

 ---

 ## Phase 1: Regression Analysis – Understanding Revenue Drivers